greenrd/topgit/README.md

 TopGit-controlled branches.

-`tg remote` takes an optional remote name argument, and an optional '--populate' switch.
-Use '--populate' for your origin-style remotes: it will seed the local topic branch system based on the remote topic branches.  '--populate' will also make `tg remote` automatically fetch the remote, and `tg update` look at branches of this remote for updates by default.
+`tg remote` takes an optional remote name argument, and an optional `--populate` switch.
+Use `--populate` for your origin-style remotes: it will seed the local topic branch system based on the remote topic branches.  `--populate` will also make `tg remote` automatically fetch the remote, and `tg update` look at branches of this remote for updates by default.